Aetopia/MCBE-Tweaks/QOL Tweaks.md

 4. Then save the file.
 **Note: This tweak will reset if you change your keybinds!**

 ## 2. Disable Titlebar and Taskbar Previews when in Fullscreen Mode.
+(Windows Only)
 This will show you, how to disable taskbar and titlebar previews when playing MCBE in fullscreen mode.
 ![image](https://user-images.githubusercontent.com/41850963/140021475-d045e817-165f-432c-9732-d6a2b49eb7d4.png)